Britain reimposes sanctions on two former Rosneft board members | Business

 Britain reimposes sanctions on two former Rosneft board members

 The British sanction list said both were now subject to an asset freeze for "obtaining a benefit from or supporting the government of Russia by working as a manager of a government of Russia-affiliated entity".
-The two had been included in an initial wave of sanctions announced in March under rules that allowed Britain to copy sanctions imposed by allies, but they were delisted in July.
+The two had been included in an initial wave of sanctions announced in March under rules that allowed Britain to temporarily apply the same sanctions as those imposed by allies while British officials gathered their own evidence.

-The reason for the July delisting was not published and the government did not immediately respond to a request for comment.
+The two men were removed from the sanctions list in July when that time-limited justification expired.
+The sanctions were reimposed on Tuesday after Britain decided it had sufficient evidence to list them under their own legal criteria.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)